-Location of Classes: Classes for the business program meet on the main campus in High Point, North Carolina and on the Madison Park campus in Winston-Salem, North Carolina.
+Location of Classes: Classes for the M.B.A. program meet on the main campus in High Point, North Carolina and on the Budd Family Campus in Winston-Salem, North Carolina.
 Students can expect to attend classes at both locations.